SecretOnline/web/content/index.md

 Sometimes I make little [projects](/projects/).
 You're welcome to use them, and even to contribute.

+If I'm enjoying a game enough, I may write a short-ish review in the [Thoughts On](/thoughts-on/) section of the site.

 I used to run a small [Minecraft server](/scoran/).
 I put a lot of time into that, and I'm proud of what I did on it.
 That time of my life has passed, but I will always remember the great times/people I had/met over those 4 years.

 This website is still rather quiet, and I'd like to do more with it.
 I'm in the process of converting it, so it will get some love.